 \subsubsection{Basic Stage}

-This stage involves a lean literature review, basic data collection and basic data analysis (Fig.~\ref{fig:methodologyBasic}).
+This stage involves a lean literature review, basic data collection, and basic data analysis \cite{Hoda2021} (Fig.~\ref{fig:methodologyBasic}).

 \textbf{Lean Literature Review.} The purpose of performing a lean literature review is to ``identify gaps and motivate the need for a study'' \cite{Hoda2021}.
-Findings from our lean literature review have been presented in Section \ref{sec:relevant_work} above, and revealed that there exists no study or framework that explores our research questions.
+Findings from our lean literature review have been presented in Section \ref{sec:relevant_work}.
+These findings revealed that there is no previous work that explores our research questions.
 This motivates our study, especially given the significance of our research questions, as explained in Section \ref{sec:intro}.
 To borrow Hoda's words, the topics explored in this paper are ``relatively nascent, with no or few existing theories'' \cite{Hoda2021}.